SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                 3. The "Find Group" button becomes disabled and says "Finding".
                 4. A matchmaking request is submitted, and the user is added to the matchmaking queue.
                 5. A group is found based on the user's preferences.
-                6. A popup appears stating "You have been matched with a group!"
+                6. A live update appears stating "You have been matched with a group!"
                 7. The new group appears in the "My Groups" section of the main page.
             - **Failure scenario(s)**:
                 - 1a.
 Not enough users in the matchmaking queue, After a timeout, the system removes the user from matchmaking queue and displays a timeout popup.